getsolus/help-center-docs/docs/user/editions/gnome/configuration.md

 ![GNOME Background Right Click Menu](configuration/gnome-change-background.png)

-Alternatively, you can open Settings and fing "Appearance" in the sidebar.
+Alternatively, you can open Settings and find "Appearance" in the sidebar.

 ![GNOME Settings Background Section](configuration/gnome-appearance.png)

 In this section, you can choose between Solus wallpapers, your own imported wallpaper by clicking add wallpaper or solid colors.

 > [!NOTE]
-> Information in navigationg GNOME such as Workspaces, Keyboard Shortcuts, as well Customization can be found in [Tips and Tricks](tips-and-tricks.md)
+> Information in navigating GNOME such as Workspaces, Keyboard Shortcuts, as well Customization can be found in [Tips and Tricks](tips-and-tricks.md)